qwantix/serverless-athena/README.md

 - [ ] Doing dryrun pre-deployement on tmp db to validate all ddl
 - [ ] Backup partitions in file to manualy restore it if process fail
-- [ ] Update only tables or db if updated
+- [x] Update only tables or db if updated
-- [ ] Use default config values for all db (output, ...)
+- [x] Use default config values for all db (output, ...)
-- [ ] Data catalog support
+- [x] Data catalog support
 - [ ] Allow to execute raw sql like add partition

 From @PauloCarneiro99 :
-- [ ] Enable / Disable database or table from sls
+- [x] Enable / Disable database or table from sls
-- [ ] Sequential deployement by default
+- [x] Sequential deployement by default
-- [ ] Remove previously deployed database if not present
+- [x] Remove previously deployed database if not present

+# Changelog
+v2.0.0
+- Removing custom ddl on database